Surrogate Partner Certification

-2. Complete description of your training
+2. Describe your training

-Answer all the following questions:
+3. Write a letter answering all the following questions:

-— Why do you want to be a member of IPSA?
+Why do you want to be IPSA-Certified?

-— How much actual experience do you have as a surrogate partner? (number of sessions? number of completed cases? over how many years?)
+How much actual experience do you have as a surrogate partner? (number of sessions? number of completed cases? over how many years?)

-— With which types of clients do you prefer to work?
+With which types of clients do you prefer to work?

-— With what types of clients are you most successful?
+With what types of clients are you most successful?

-What other work or educational experiences have you had that contribute to your skills as a professional surrogate partner?
+What other work or educational experiences have you had that contribute to your skills and resources as a professional surrogate partner?

 5. Recommendations and Evaluations